Agnes4Him/llm-zoomcamp-capstone-project-2026/documentations/README.md

 - Python 3.14+
 - Docker / Docker Compose
 - `uv` CLI (`pip install uv`) or Python environment with `uvicorn`
-- Postgres (local or via Docker Compose)
+- Postgres (local or via Docker Compose - Amazon RDS for PostgreSQL was used in Cloud Deployment)
-- `kubectl` for Kubernetes deployments
+- `kubectl` for Kubernetes deployments (comes with Docker if installed as Docker Desktop on Windows)
 - `kind` for local K8s cluster
 - `k3s` for cloud K8s deployment
 - Terraform for cloud infrastructure
 - Pinecone account and API key
 - OpenAI API key
+- AWS account and IAM credentials for admnistrator access (can be more scoped to limit access)

 ### Environment variables